Marvin700/Windows_Optimisation_Pack/README.md

 * Deactivate Tasks & Components
 * Mouse acceleration Fix
 * More Windows Tweaks
-* Clean reinstall of GPU Driver
+* Clean install of GPU Driver

 ## Download via Powershell
 Run with the **Powershell** / **Windows-Terminal** as **Admin**.